ILLIASOUBOTINE/shop/README.md

 # shop
-shop is a internet shop
+shop is an internet shop